Founded in 1903, The Wimbledon Society is committed to protecting all those local amenities which contribute to our quality of life.

 Richard Milward Local History Prize

 This new biennial prize commemorates the work of Wimbledon’s notable historian Richard Milward (1924-2006).
-The first award will be made by The Wimbledon Society during Bookfest October 2014 for an article or essay with a local historical connection.
-On Sunday 5 October 2014, the Society will host the event at Cannizaro Hotel at 3.30 pm, when Professor Richard Tait will give a talk and judge the Prize.
+The first award was made by The Wimbledon Society during Bookfest October 2014 for an article or essay with a local historical connection.
+On 6 October 2014, the Society hosted the event at Cannizaro Hotel, when Professor Richard Tait gave a talk and judged the Prize.

 By happy coincidence, Professor Tait read Modern History at New College Oxford, as did Richard Milward, whose memory the prize commemorates.
 Richard Tait was also a Research Fellow at St Edmond Hall, Oxford, and later worked as a producer and editor at the BBC, for whom he edited Newsnight, and at ITN, where he edited Channel 4 News before becoming its Editor-in-Chief.
 He was a member of the BBC Board for six years and is Professor of Journalism at Cardiff University.